 Another promising resource is hydrogen, which can be injected in small amounts into the natural gas distribution system.
 The natural gas distribution system can only handle small amounts of hydrogen injection before significant and costly upgrades need to be made.

-The bottom line is that there is no way currently to completely decarbonize the natural gas system.
+The bottom line is that there is no way currently make the natural gas system carbon free.